-- Line managers must provide their staff with the opportunity to take their full annual leave entitlement for the year; a line manager must allow a staff member to take at least two weeks of his or her annual leave entitlement in a continuous period.
+- Line managers must provide their staff with the opportunity to take their full annual leave entitlement for the year; a line manager must allow a staff member to take at least two weeks of their annual leave entitlement in a continuous period.

-- Unless approval is given by their line manager to do otherwise under clause 8 of this policy, all staff must take their annual leave entitlement within 12 months of the date on which the entitlement fell due.
+- Staff are expected to take all annual leave within 12 months of the date on which the entitlement fell due.

-- Wherever possible, the timing of annual leave should be determined by agreement between the staff member and his or her line manager; where agreement cannot be reached, the relevant line manager has authority to direct the staff member to take annual leave over a specified period provided that the staff member is given at least 14 days notice of the start of the leave period.
+- Wherever possible, the timing of annual leave should be determined by agreement between the staff member and their line manager; where agreement cannot be reached, the relevant line manager has authority to direct the staff member to take annual leave over a specified period provided that the staff member is given at least 14 days notice of the start of the leave period.